Overview

 Host-Level Rate Limits

 The system implements a base rate limit of 250 requests per second (RPS) per hostname.
-This is enforced through a combination of:
+This is enforced through a combination of:- In-memory rate limiting

 - Distributed rate limiting